rust-bakery/nom/doc/nom_recipes.md

 ### `Rust-Style Identifiers`

-Parsing identifiers that may start with a letter (or underscore) and may c∏ontain underscores, letters and numbers may be parsed like this:
+Parsing identifiers that may start with a letter (or underscore) and may contain underscores, letters and numbers may be parsed like this:

 ```rust